mindy-zheng/OS-4760/README.md

 I first took care of the main elements of this project.
 I made sure that my memory space that I initialized worked through oss.c and worker.c.
 I noticed that it only worked if I didn't detatch and free up my memory space before worker.c could get to it.
 Initially, I kept getting an error that my worker.c wasn't accessing the shared memory correctly.
 This project, I meticulously implemented many debugging safeguards so I didn't get frustrated with early mistakes.
 Next, I made a function to increment the clock and set up my process table.

-I ran into my first problem when I forgot to implement waitpid.
-The children would never terminate, thus the worker clock wasn't incrementing.
-It was a small mistake, but I was able to fix it and make sure that my clock was incrementing the way I wanted it to and that the children could view the correct time.

 LOG:
-10/10 - I have finally set up a loop that will launch appropriate number of processes (add more error checks for the command line argument), set up a PCB table and correctly implemented something to add process into table, initialized and incremented the clock, made sure the children can access shared memory and view it.
+10/10 - I have finally set up a loop that will launch an appropriate number of processes (add more error checks for the command line argument), set up a PCB table and correctly implemented something to add process into table, initialized and incremented the clock, made sure the children can access shared memory and view it.
 Goals: Next, I need to create a message buffer system that will send and recieve messages and terminate accordingly.
 This can take the next full day.

 10/11 - I was running into a problem where I thought the condition I implemented for the children to terminate wasn't working.
 I spent a while figuring out what was happening before I realized..
 I included a print statement in my increment clock function to see if it was incrementing the values correctly and never removed it.